-In the following, I’m going to explain to you about alignment guides, also referred to as pipe alignment guides or spider alignment guides.
-First, when possible, they should be installed next to an expansion joint.
+The following, will inform about alignment guides, also referred to as pipe alignment guides or spider alignment guides.
+First, installing the pipe guide is best when next to an expansion joint.
 Secondly, pipe alignment guides have steel pipe and copper tube that runs to maintain the centerline of the pipe/tube.

 Requirements follow the EJMA, Inc. standards do not include internal guides; require an alignment guide to be located four diameters from the face of the expansion joint.
 Additional guides are required 14 diameters from the first guide.
 Pipe bellows with internal guides need only one alignment guide located 10-14 diameters from the expansion joint.

 The maximum alignment guide spacing in the intermediate portion of the pipeline is a function of the pipe/tube properties (modulus of elasticity and moment of inertia), the design pressure, and the expansion joint effective area and spring force.

 Alignment guides manufacturers and inventories standard for nominal pipe size (NPS) steel pipe from 3/4” through 14” with varying insulation thickness.
 Hot dipped galvanizing, or all stainless steel construction is also available.

 In tight spaces, rotated housings are available.
 The maximum operating temperature is 500°F. All stainless steel construction is also available to provide more excellent corrosion resistance, higher temperatures, or cryogenic systems.

 Copper Tube Guides